SirDagen/php-beautiful-numbers/README.md

 3.7 km  (= 3657.3480260881 meter) // accuracy 2 digits
 ```

-If you use HTML mode each space before the unit/prefix get replaced by a [thin space](https://en.wikipedia.org/wiki/Thin_space).
+If you use HTML mode each space before the unit/prefix gets replaced by a [thin space](https://en.wikipedia.org/wiki/Thin_space).
 Also (if not disabled) any ambiguous [significant zero](https://en.wikipedia.org/wiki/Significant_figures#Identifying_significant_figures) automatically gets overlined to show the given precision.

 ## 2.1. tnum() – text numbers ##